AriFordsham/GHCWiki/status/may15.md

 - TODO about Docbook.

 - Andrey Mokhov (with support from Neil Mitchell, Simon Marlow and Simon PJ) is working on a new `Shake`-based build system for GHC.
 The goal is to make it much more understandable, maintainable and convenient to use than the current `make`-based one.
-It also expected that the new build system will be faster, because Shake allows to express build dependencies more accurately.
+It is also expected that the new build system will be faster, because Shake allows to express build dependencies more accurately.
 See the [wiki page](building/shake) for more details.

 # References